joelvaneenwyk/huginn-wiki/Formatting-Events-using-Liquid.md

 It is more robust to use the filter here than to put `'{{word}}'` or `"{{word}}"`, in that it wouldn't blow up the whole expression even if `word` contained the apostrophe, quotation mark, or both.
 You can also use this with the `_response_` object to do extract and escape some header, such as `{{ _response_.headers.Content-Type | to_xpath }}`.

 #### `regex_replace` & `regex_replace_first`
-replace all/first regex matching strings with a substring.
-Very similar to the [built in replace](https://docs.shopify.com/themes/liquid-documentation/filters/string-filters#replace).

 For example, if `foobar` contains the string "foobaz foobaz", then `{{ foobar | regex_replace: '(\S+)baz', 'qux\1' }}` would result in "quxfoo quxfoo".
 You can use any regex supported by the Ruby `Regexp` class, as documented [here](http://ruby-doc.org/core/doc/regexp_rdoc.html).